 We offer a comprehensive Obstetrics & Gynecology care in NYC for women of all ages.
 At our obgyn clinic of we provide a full range of gynecology services, from annual check-ups and routine pap smears to treatment of Pain During Sex and gyn procedures, surgeries performed in our office or in the hospital.
-Our state of the art gynecology NYC facility equipped with a latest obgyn equipment.
+Our state of the art gynecology NYC facility in Midtown Manhattan equipped with a latest obgyn equipment.

 Many women experience pain during sex at some point in their lives.
 It happens so often that there’s even a medical term for it — dyspareunia.
 The reasons for the pain vary greatly and range from purely psychological to actual structural issues that make sex physically burdensome.
 Realistically, dyspareunia refers to pain during sexual intercourse that is:

 However you perceive your pain, if it continues to happen, there isn’t any need to keep quiet about it.
 Most likely, your pain is caused by some underlying issue that may be resolved with a simple treatment.
 Even if you are struggling with psychological issues surrounding sex, it’s a good idea to have your Midtown gynecologist rule out any physical causes so that you can seek appropriate therapy.
 Dyspareunia should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan to exclude it as a symptom or sign of a serious illness or condition.

 If you have trouble talking about sex with your NYC OBGYN, that’s normal.
 But your gynecologist’s trained to listen and understand your concerns.
 Plus, if you don’t talk about the issue, you may never find relief for your intimacy problems.
 You also may be harboring a more complicated physical condition that could worsen without sufficient treatment.

 Some of the symptoms of dyspareunia that your Midtown gynecologist recognizes include: